Use multiple HDInsight clusters with an Azure Data Lake Storage account

 Starting with HDInsight version 3.5, you can create HDInsight clusters with Azure Data Lake Storage accounts as the default filesystem.
 Data Lake Storage supports unlimited storage that makes it ideal not only for hosting large amounts of data; but also for hosting multiple HDInsight clusters that share a single Data Lake Storage Account.
 For instructions on how to create an HDInsight cluster with Data Lake Storage as the storage, see Quickstart: Set up clusters in HDInsight.

 This article provides recommendations to the Data Lake Storage administrator for setting up a single and shared Data Lake Storage Account that can be used across multiple active HDInsight clusters.
-These recommendations apply to hosting multiple secure as well as non-secure Apache Hadoop clusters on a shared Data Lake Storage account.
+These recommendations apply to host multiple secure and non-secure Apache Hadoop clusters on a shared Data Lake Storage account.

 Data Lake Storage file and folder level ACLs